rodrigorenteriatx/terraform-nginx/README.md

 - Populate an inventory file for Ansible playbooks.
 - Enable passwordless SSH and disable host checking for seamless Ansible usage.

+- Configures Nginx as a web server and implements SSH security with Ansible.
+- Generates SSL certificates and associates them with the Nginx servers using Certbot.
+- Associates DNS records from a Route 53 domain to the provisioned instances using AWS Lambda and API Gateway.

 WILL ADD A GETTING STARTED WHEN FINISHED

 ## Notes